multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

 While Ethereum implemented its own [tool](https://remix.ethereum.org/) to facilitate deployment and interaction with smart contracts, the developers at MultiversX went on an approach facilitating these elements from the same IDE, within the same framework, and by writing mostly the same Rust syntax as in the smart contract itself.

 For MultiversX, the Interactors have multiple purposes, besides just helping you deploy a smart contract on the blockchain.
-These interractors work side by side with another tool developed by MultiversX developers called [sc-meta](https://docs.multiversx.com/developers/meta/sc-meta/) which facilitates smart contract building and proxies and interactor code auto-generation.
+These interactors work side by side with another tool developed by MultiversX developers called [sc-meta](https://docs.multiversx.com/developers/meta/sc-meta/) which facilitates smart contract building and proxies and interactor code auto-generation.

 By using sc-meta one can easily be straight up ready to interact with his smart contract by generating his interactor with `sc-meta all snippets`.